 NHTSA Investigation on VW Ignition Coils

 The National Highway Traffic Safety Administration has opened a preliminary evaluation on failing ignition coils in Volkswagen engines.
-According to the Wheels blog at NYTimes.com, the investigation is focusing on almost 200,000 2002-2003 VW Passats, depending on the results this could open into a full-sledged defect investigation.
+According to the Wheels Blog at NY Times, the investigation is focusing on almost 200,000 2002-2003 VW Passats, depending on the results this could open into a full-sledged defect investigation.

 On the Record

 “I bought VW Golf 6 TSI Highline and in less than 5 months the ignition coil failed twice, what a pain in the ass.
 Can VW really do something about these engines?”

 “While the problem occurred outside of the warranty period, I would maintain that this was the result of a defective part not normal wear and tear--Have never experienced this problem in the past.”

 “We had to replace the ignition coils in the famous recall 2003/2004 and now 5 years later, 2 of the 4 coils failed suddenly and we need to replace all 4 (for $800).”